 Originally known as Mount Pleasant, this breathtaking 426.15 acre parcel was at one time the home of Thomas Lee whose home Mount Pleasant burned in 1729.
 Since that time, a portion of this property has been known as “Burnt House Field”.
-Located here is also the burial ground of Thomas Lee, the builder of Stratford Hall, Richard Henry Lee and Francis Lightfoot Lee, both signers of the Declaration of Independence.
-(The cemetery is owned and maintained by The Society of the Lees of Virginia and is not included in this sale).
+Located here is also the burial ground of Thomas Lee, the builder of Stratford Hall, Richard Henry Lee, signer of the Declaration of Independence and instrumental in the Leedstown Resolves.

 This pristine property is without equal in its panoramic and bucolic beauty and the vast opportunity it presents.
 Partially fenced, w/ 2+ ponds, it possesses a total of 6500′ (+/-) of frontage on Lee Creek and Lower Machodoc Creek off of the Potomac River.
 Lower Machodoc Creek flows into the Potomac River nearby at Drum Bay.
 188+/- acres of open land is used as pasture and crop land.
 An additional 137+/-ac is part of a nutrient bank which protects the Chesapeake Bay and Potomac River watershed.
 Known by locals as “the little hatchery”, waterfowl, upland bird species and native wildlife is abundant.
 This property is a scenic and historic treasure which adjoins, Mount Pleasant circa 1886, in another listing, which is also offered for purchase.
 The two together would make the ideal luxury compound with waterfrontage on Machodoc Creek.